adamdelezuch89/my-loc/README.md

 ---

 ## Project Overview
-This project is a trekking planning application built with Django and React.
-It allows users to add and manage Points of Interest along designated roads.
+This project is a river trip planning application built with Django and React.
+It allows users to add and manage Points of Interest along designated rivers.
 The application provides an interactive map interface to visualize the geographical data effectively.

 ## Features
 TODO